joseibanezlujan/joseibanezlujan/README.md

 Hello everyone, My name is Jose, a Business IT professional with a flexible mindset 💪, eager to take on new challenges 🦸‍♂️ and who embraces teamwork.
 Nevertheless, I can take the lead if needed because I have a strong sense of accomplishment ☝.

-I am currently studying for a Business Management degree 👨🏻‍🎓 and I am also training in the use of data analysis tools  📊 such as SQL, Power BI, Tableau and Python, as well as web development languages 👨🏻‍💻 such as Javascript and HTML5.
+I am currently studying for a Business Management degree 👨🏻‍🎓 and I am also training in the use of data analysis tools  📊 such as SQL, Power BI, Tableau and Python, as well as web development languages 👨🏻‍💻 such as Javascript, HTML and CSS.

 If you want to get to know me better and discuss any job offers, please feel free to reach me via LinkedIn ☕.